stephyswe/stephyswe/README.md

 ## Hi there,  I'm Stephanie 👋 👩 💻 Welcome to my humble abode.
-### I will over the following weeks take alittle time and give a description of myself and my journey.

 ### My own projects over the years